 MF DOOM’s rapping technique tends toward the stream-of-consciousness, his jams frequently side-stepping choruses or big crowd-hyping hooks.
 Paired with the jazzy production style of Madlib as Madvillain, DOOM delivered some of his most abstract material, which also turned out to be among his best.
 As such, all of the abbreviated tracks, chief among them the laid-back marimba funk of “Curls,” run their course without much repetition.
 “Curls,” part radio drama score and part chill-out groove, finds DOOM and Madlib at their best, the metal-faced emcee tossing out hilarious non-sequiturs like “Five-hundred-something dollars right there in the street/ let’s try and get somethin’ to eat.”
 Hip-hop as dadaism, or just playfully detached?
 Let’s say both.

 Grindcore, by necessity, doesn’t go long.
 It shouldn’t.
 It can’t.
 A band whose motivation is to play as fast, as abrasive and as heavy as possible is only risking carpal tunnel syndrome and torn rotator cuffs by turning it into a marathon.
 That said, grindcore definitely has its share of innovators and groundbreaking artists.
-Pig Destroyer, a band whose career has turned terrifying, gut-wrenching sounds into high art, have consistently been the best songwriters in grind in the past decade, their 2004 album Terrifyer standing as one of their strongest.
-Among the numerous standouts on the album is “Restraining Order Blues,” a hardcore barnstormer that’s just as aggressive as PD has always been, but with a menacing groove that’s downright catchy.
+Pig Destroyer, a band whose career has turned terrifying, gut-wrenching sounds into high art, have consistently been the best songwriters in grind in the past decade (and have a catalog almost exclusively comprising 90 second songs).
+Their 2004 album Terrifyer standing as one of their strongest, and among the numerous standouts on the album is “Restraining Order Blues,” a hardcore barnstormer that’s just as aggressive as PD has always been, but with a menacing groove that’s downright catchy.
 Never let anyone tell you that harrowing feats of melodic terror can’t also be fun.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.